-A quantitative risk assessment for bees needs to be performed for the products applied around buildings, i.e., for spray applications onto walls for flying insects and/or foundation for crawling insects (corresponding to outdoor emission model "spray application: treatment around the building" on p.
+A quantitative risk assessment for bees needs to be performed for the products applied around residential and non-residential buildings, i.e., for spray applications onto walls for flying insects and/or foundation for crawling insects (corresponding to outdoor emission model "spray application: treatment around the building" on p.
 136 of the ESD PT 18 for household and professional uses (2008)).
-For wall treatment, it is assumed that the whole surface of the walls of a house is sprayed, whereas for foundation treatment only the bottom wall area (0.5 m of height) is treated.
-Spray treatment of walls and/or foundation with biocidal products leads to the contamination of a soil strip that surrounds the treated house.
-The contamination occurs through spray deposition or through runoff and/or wash-off by rainfall.
-For the risk assessment for bees, the contaminated soil surrounding the house is assumed to be part of the garden that is covered with flowers or bushes (mixed vegetation) that are attractive to bees.
-Only private houses are considered relevant as commercial buildings are not assumed to be surrounded by gardens.
+For wall treatment, it is assumed that the whole surface of the walls of a building is sprayed, whereas for foundation treatment only the bottom wall area (0.5 m of height) is treated.
+Spray treatment of walls and/or foundation with biocidal products leads to the contamination of a soil strip that surrounds the treated building.
+The contamination occurs through spray deposition or through run-off and/or wash-off by rainfall.
+For the risk assessment for bees, the contaminated soil surrounding the building is assumed to be part of the garden (residential buildings) or surrounding vegetation (non-residential buildings) that is covered with flowers or bushes that are attractive to bees.

 For both the treatment of walls and foundation, dietary (above and through soil contamination for the same contaminated soil area) and contact exposure of bees are relevant.
-Due to deposition from the spray application, nectar and pollen of flowering plants around the house are directly contaminated by biocides (above soil contamination).
-Due to run-off and wash-off by rainfall, biocides reach the soil and then they are taken up by the plants via roots (through soil contamination).
+Due to deposition from the spray application, nectar and pollen of flowering plants around the building are directly contaminated by biocides (above soil contamination).
+At the same time, due to runoff and wash-off by rainfall, biocides reach the soil.
+They are taken up by the plants via their roots (through soil contamination).
+Those plants might be already present during the biocidal application or are yet to emerge.
 Bees can also get in direct contact with the biocides due to the spray drift or contact with contaminated plant matrices shortly after the biocidal treatment (contact exposure).

-The Vegetation margin scenario is considered the only relevant exposure scenario for the spray application on walls and/or foundation because bees are exposed in the area adjacent to the wall and/or foundation treated with biocides.
-The plants growing on the band of contaminated soil surrounding the treated house are considered mixed vegetation which is in flower at the time of application (attractive to bees).
-In contrast to the PPP assessment, where only above soil contamination is considered for the Field margin scenario, for this biocides source of exposure both above and through soil contamination need to be considered (see above).
-Since the wall or the foundation is the object of the biocidal treatment but as such Is not relevant for exposure of bees, the exposure scenarios Treated area, Weeds in the treated area and Plants in the treated area during the next growing season are not relevant for the risk assessment.
+The 'Vegetation margin' scenario is considered the only relevant exposure scenario for the spray application on walls and/or foundation because bees are exposed in the area adjacent to the wall and/or foundation treated with biocides.
+The plants growing on the band of contaminated soil surrounding the treated building are considered mixed vegetation which is in flower at the time of application and attractive to bees.
+In contrast to the PPP assessment, where only above soil contamination is considered for the 'Vegetation margin' scenario (in the EFSA bee guidance, this scenario is called Field margin scenario), both above and through soil contamination need to be considered for this biocidal source of exposure (see above).
+Since the wall or the foundation is the object of the biocidal treatment but as such is not relevant for exposure of bees, the exposure scenarios 'Treated area', 'Weeds in the treated area' and 'Plants in the treated area during the next growing season' are not relevant for the risk assessment.